 If you purchase the Deluxe fuku, your glove rolls will come attached to your gloves.
 These are designed to sit just below your elbows in the regular and Supers versions.
 Eternal fukus sit at your bicep.
 If you purchased the Classic fuku, you’ll receive the glove rolls but will need to provide your own gloves.
-I highly recommend We Love Colors, but any white spandex gloves will do.
+Any white spandex gloves will do.
 The glove rolls should be snug enough to fit without stitching, but you can ensure that your glove rolls stay in place by whip stitching the glove rolls in place.

 Caring for Your Fuku

 The base fuku, chest armor, and collar are all machine washable.
-To wash them, place them in the wash (preferably in a garment bag) with a gentle detergent such as Euclean and wash on delicate.
+To wash them, place them in the wash (preferably in a garment bag) with a gentle detergent such as Euclean and wash with cold water on delicate.
 Lay flat to dry.

 If your skirt has wrinkles in it, you can iron them out on the synthetic or polyester setting or hit them with a garment steamer.
 If water from the steamer or iron splatters on the satin, quickly remove it by pressing it with your iron.
 This will prevent water stains.

-To clean the gloves, hand wash with a delicate detergent or a wash such as Dawn.
+To clean the gloves, hand wash with a delicate detergent such as Dawn.

-Please DO NOT put bows in the wash.
+DO NOT put bows in the wash.
 This will crumple them.
-Spot clean with stain remover and gentle detergents and store your bows in a box to help retain their shape.
+Spot clean your bows with stain remover and gentle detergents.
+I recommend storing your bows in a box to help retain their shape.
 If your bow has wrinkles from travel or shipment, you can gently press the tails using an iron on the synthetic or polyester setting.
 If the bow loops have been flattened, push the back of the bow back into place until it is in the correct position, shown below.
 There should be a fold in the center of the bow and the outside of the bow loops should push toward the front.